SmarterApp/RDW_DataWarehouse/data_gen/README.md

 ###Install Development Dependencies

-You will need `nose` and `nose-mongoengine` to run the test suites.
+You will need `nose` to run the test suites.
 Along with those, we are using [`coverage`](http://nedbatchelder.com/code/coverage/) for a unit testing code coverage report and [`pep8`](http://pep8.readthedocs.org/en/latest/) as a style checker.
 If you have a virtual environment, run this within
 it:

-    pip install nose nose-mongoengine coverage pep8
+    pip install nose coverage pep8

 ##Usage